Climate of Tasmania: Hobart

 Hobart has a mild temperate oceanic climate (Koppen: Cfb), with four distinct seasons.
 The highest temperature recorded was 41.8 °C on 4 January 2013 and the lowest was −2.8 °C on 25 June 1972.
-Compared to other major Australia cities Hobart has the second least daily average hours of sunshine, with 5.9 hours (Melbourne has the least).
+Compared to other major Australia cities Hobart has the second fewest daily average hours of sunshine, with 5.9 hours (Melbourne has the fewest).

 The city rarely receives snow in winter; however, the adjacent Mount Wellington is often seen with a covering in winter, and it has received unseasonal snowfalls in all seasons, including summer.
 Although snow is unusual in general at sea level in Australia, Hobart has most probably had the most sea level snowfalls out of any state capital.
 For its latitude however, snowfall is still unusually scarce in Hobart, whereas other cities on the same latitude in the northern hemisphere (such as Boston, Detroit, Plovdiv, Bishkek and Chongjin) would generally feature snowy winters.